Ron Kolm: Writing and editing

 Kolm is one of the "insurgent" writers and editors who emerged during the "blatant transformation and decay" of New York City in the 1970s and '80s.
-Kolm's writings frequently focus on anti-institution and anti-establishment themes along with issues such as residential squalor, recent control, the real estate boom, and everyday life in the lower east side of Manhattan before it was gentrified.
+Kolm's writings frequently focus on anti-institution and anti-establishment themes along with issues such as residential squalor, recent control, the real estate boom, and everyday life on the Lower East Side of Manhattan before gentrification.
 The works of Kolm and other writers from this time have been called "radical postmodernism."

 Kolm's writings have been printed in hundreds of small magazines along with books and anthologies such as the Penguin Books anthology Between C & D: New Writing from the Lower East Side Fiction Magazine, The Outlaw Bible of American Poetry, and Up Is Up, But So Is Down; New York's Downtown Literary Scene, 1974-1992 from New York University Press.
 His other publications include collections of his short fiction and poetry.
 He also collaborated on a novel, Neo Phobe, written with Jim Feast.

 In addition to his writing, Kolm edited several downtown magazines during the 1970s and '80s.
 In 1980 Kolm established his own small press; Low-Tech Press.
 Before calling it quits a decade later, he had assembled a backlist of ten books (The Low-Tech Manual, Five Plus Five, Girlie Pictures and several Mike Topp titles).
 As he said to Levi Asher of Literary Kicks: "I published Art Spiegelman, Tuli Kupferberg and Hal Sirowitz, among others."
 In 2012 Ron Kolm became a contributing editor of Sensitive Skin Magazine, and the editor of The Evergreen Review.
 His tenure at the Evergreen Review came to an end in 2015.